noelkronenberg/pimado/README.md

 ### Normal Usage

 1. Open your terminal (hit command + space bar and search for `Terminal`)
-2. Paste the following command and hit enter:
+2. Paste the following commands and hit enter:
 ```
 cd pimado
 python pimado.py